camsys/OpenTripPlanner/README.md

+## Branches in use at CS

+* dev-2.x: Latest OTP 2 branch with Flex work (MA DOT)
+* mta-master: Latest OTP 1.4x branch with work for NY MTA
+* rtd-master: Maybe in use?
+* ocny-master: Maybe in use?
+* vtrans-master: Maybe in use?
+* translink*: Maybe in use?
+* master: DO NOT USE.
+Unclear what this is.

 ## Overview

 OpenTripPlanner (OTP) is an open source multi-modal trip planner.
 It depends on open data in open standard file formats (GTFS and OpenStreetMap), and includes a REST API for journey planning as well as a map-based Javascript client.
 OpenTripPlanner can also create travel time contour visualizations and compute accessibility indicators for planning and research applications.
 For more information, see the project website: http://opentripplanner.org